 English dancer Gemma Pitchley-Gale is a First Artist with The Royal Ballet.
 She trained at The Royal Ballet School and graduated into the Company in 2005, promoted to First Artist in 2014.

 Pitchley-Gale was born in London and trained with Nicola Mainstone before entering The Royal Ballet School.
-While at the School she performed on tour with the Company and was accepted into the Company in her second year at the Upper School.
-Her repertory with the Company includes ‘Diana and Actaeon’ (Metamorphosis: Titian 2012), Swan Lake, The Dream, Romeo and Juliet, Manon, Onegin, Mayerling, La Bayadère, Giselle, The Firebird, Tales of Beatrix Potter, The Rake’s Progress, La Fille mal gardée, Ondine and Coppélia.
+While at the School she performed on tour with the Company.
+Her repertory since joining the Company includes Hen (La Fille mal gardée) and in ‘Diana and Actaeon’ (Metamorphosis: Titian 2012), Swan Lake, The Dream, Romeo and Juliet, Manon, Onegin, Mayerling, La Bayadère, Giselle, The Firebird, Tales of Beatrix Potter, The Rake’s Progress, Ondine and Coppélia.

-Outside her work with The Royal Ballet, Pitchley-Gale is ballet mistress at London Children's Ballet.
+Outside her work with The Royal Ballet, Pitchley-Gale is ballet mistress for London Children’s Ballet.

 News and features

 Royal Ballet dancers demonstrate the evolution of classical dance technique.

 Royal Ballet Soloist Marcelino Sambé performs a selection of terre-à-terre steps as part of a Ballet Evolved Insights session.

 Backstage films from the live relay of Swan Lake, including rehearsal footage and exclusive interviews.